Russians in Estonia: Independent Estonia (1991–present)

 Today most Russians live in Tallinn and the major northeastern cities of Narva, Kohtla-Järve, Jõhvi, and Sillamäe.
 The rural areas are populated almost entirely by ethnic Estonians, except for the coast of Lake Peipus, which has a long history of Old Believers communities.

-There are efforts by the Estonian government to improve its tie with the Russian community with, e.g., one former prime minister, Jüri Ratas learning Russian to better communicate with them.
+There are efforts by the Estonian government to improve its ties with the Russian community.
+For example,former Prime Minister Jüri Ratas learned Russian to better communicate with them.
 Former President Kersti Kaljulaid has also been considered a defender of the interests of the Russian-speaking minority, having previously moved to Narva in order to "better understand the people and their problems".
 The younger generation is better integrated with the rest of the country such as joining the military via conscription and improving their Estonian language skills.
-Despite this, the Russian population in eastern Estonia being used as pretext in a invasion of the country in a so-called 'Narva scenario' has been a source of concern, especially after Russia's 2014 annexation of Crimea and 2022 full-scale invasion of Ukraine.
+Despite this, the Russian population in eastern Estonia being used as a pretext in an invasion of the country in a so-called 'Narva scenario' has been a source of concern, especially after Russia's 2014 annexation of Crimea and 2022 full-scale invasion of Ukraine.

 Citizenship

-The restored republic recognised citizenship only for the pre-occupation citizens or descendants from such (including the long-term Russian settlers from earlier influxes, such as Lake Peipus coast and the 10,000 residents of the Petseri County), rather than to grant Estonian nationality to all Estonian-resident Soviet citizens.
+The restored republic recognised citizenship only for pre-occupation citizens or descendants from such (including the long-term Russian settlers from earlier influxes, such as the coast of Lake Peipus cand the 10,000 residents of the Petseri County), rather than to grant Estonian nationality to all Estonian-resident Soviet citizens.
 The Citizenship Act provides the following requirements for naturalisation of those people who had arrived in the country after 1940, the majority of whom were ethnic Russians: knowledge of the Estonian language, Constitution and a pledge of loyalty to Estonia.
 The government offers free preparation courses for the examination on the Constitution and the Citizenship Act, and reimburses up to 380 euros for language studies.

-Under the law, residents without citizenship may not elect the Riigikogu (the parliament) nor the European Parliament, but are eligible to vote in the municipal elections.
+Under the law, residents without citizenship may not vote for office to, or vote in elections to the Riigikogu (the parliament) or the European Parliament, but are eligible to vote in municipal elections.
 As of 2 July 2010, 84.1% of Estonian residents are Estonian citizens, 8.6% are citizens of other countries (mainly Russia) and 7.3% are "persons with undetermined citizenship".

 Between 1992 and 2007 about 147,000 people acquired Estonian or Russian citizenship, or left the country, bringing the proportion of stateless residents from 32% down to about 8 percent.
 According to Amnesty International's 2015 report, approximately 6.8% of Estonia's population are not citizens of the country.

 In late 2014 an amendment to the law was proposed that would give Estonian citizenship to children of non-citizen parents who have resided in Estonia for at least five years.